mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 9:25 Im back...let's move on to the next part
-9:28 checking the Repository.cs file iniside the Repository folder and modify it 9:32 modifying the SP_Call.cs inside the Repository folder
+9:28 checking the Repository.cs file iniside the Repository folder and modify it 9:32 modifying the SP_Call.cs inside the Repository folder 9:38 adding covertype and product in the UnitOfWork.cs file inside Repository folder